isobelfc/eng84_2_tier_architecture/README.md

 - gives ability to define and control virtual network
 - enables you to launch AWS resources into a virtual network that you've defined
 - this virtual network closely resembles a traditional network that you'd operate in your data centre
-- allows EC2 instances to communicate with eah other, we can also create multiple subnets within our VPC
+- allows EC2 instances to communicate with each other, we can also create multiple subnets within our VPC
 - benefits us with scalability of infrastructure of AWS

 ## Internet gateway